JJHannah/alx-system_engineering-devops/README.md

-The project is on shell and commands used to achieve a specific output .
+The projects are on shell and commands used to achieve a specific output .
 .